 You are here

-Uqausirmut Quviasuutiqarniq is a time to focus on Inuktut.
-Let’s learn and teach.
-Let’s sing and tell stories.
-Let’s take action.
+Uqausirmut Quviasuutiqarniq is Nunavut's annual celebration of Inuktut and Inuit culture.
+Let's learn and teach.
+Let's sing and tell stories.
+Let's take action together.

 What Will You Do?

-Mother tongue languages support wellbeing and community development.
-International Mother Tongue Language Day raises awareness about this.
+Mother languages support wellbeing and community development.
+International Mother Language Day raises awareness about this.
 This day is also about the value of language diversity.

 Background on Uqausirmut Quviasuutiqarniq